-On Saturday night, the Pace car caught fire at the Daytona 500.
-After reviewing the incident, Chevrolet claimed the fire was due to an auxiliary electrical kit in the trunk.
+Saturday night the Pace car caught fire at the Daytona 500.
+After reviewing the incident, Chevrolet claims the fire was due to an auxiliary electrical kit in the trunk.

-The driver, Brett Bodine, and a passenger were seen leaving the vehicle, according to ABC News.
-Luckily, no one was reported to be injured due to the incident.
+Driver, Brett Bodine, and a passenger were seen leaving the vehicle, according to ABC News.
+Luckily, no one was reported as injured due to the incident.

 A replacement car was brought to finish the race.
-Chevrolet is still working on a full report and they believe the fire was caused by a problem with the electrical kit, which all the cars use to operate their caution lights.
+Chevrolet is still working on a full report.
+They believe the fire was caused by a problem with the electrical kit, which all the cars use to operate their caution lights.

-This incident comes after General Motors, who are the owners of Chevrolet, had to recall almost 800,000 cars earlier this week, according to the LA Times.
+This is right after General Motors (owners of Chevrolet) had to recall almost 800,000 cars earlier this week, according to the

-Chevrolet Cobalt and Pontiac G5 compact cars were recalled due to airbag and ignition problems that have been linked to six deaths.
+LA Times.
+Chevrolet Cobalt’s and Pontiac G5 compact cars were recalled due to airbag and ignition problems that have been linked to 6 deaths.